Jeremy Clarkson: Likes

 Clarkson has spoken highly of the Czech-made Škoda Yeti, calling it possibly the best car in the world; he used 20 minutes of a Top Gear episode putting the Yeti through a number of challenges to support his point.
-Clarkson called the Brera, Alfa's latest sports car, "Cameron Diaz on wheels".
+Clarkson called the Alfa Romeo Brera "Cameron Diaz on wheels".
 Clarkson has expressed fondness for late-model V8 Holdens, available in the UK rebadged as Vauxhalls.
-Of the Monaro he said, "It's like they had a picture of me on their desk and said [Australian accent] 'Let's build that bloke a car!'" and "I can't believe it...
+Of the Monaro he said, "It's like they had a picture of me on their desk and said [Australian accent] 'Let's build that bloke a car! and "I can't believe it...
 I've fallen in love... with a Vauxhall!"
 Clarkson suffered two slipped discs that he attributed to driving the Monaro, which he described as being "back-breakingly marvellous".
 Clarkson considers the Lexus LFA as the best car he has ever driven.

 During Top Gears Patagonia Special, Clarkson said that the Porsche 928 was a car that was close to his heart because he was given the car to test for the series in 1994 and used it unexpectedly to drive from London to Sheffield to visit his dying father in hospital.
 Clarkson said that had he not driven the Porsche 928 (which was fast enough that a chicken he had cooked was "still warm" by the time he arrived in Sheffield) he "wouldn't have had the opportunity to say goodbye to [his] dad".